-Emigration song - The Irish World
+Emigration song

 “They’ll be thinking, ‘I want to make something of myself over here and take it back home to the people that I love’.”

 You’ve amassed over 50 million views for your videos, is it mad to even say that?
-“Yeah, it’s crazy to think about in fairness.

 “But it wasn’t just one song hit 15 million, a lot of songs had a couple of million hits for me and some up there with half a million and different things.